Lessons From just $20 Per Hour or 5 Lessons for $120 or 10 Hours For $180

 This is a one-time requirement that must be completed by all Massage Therapists (MTs) renewing their licenses starting in 2020.
 The requirement is a “content” requirement and not an “hours” requirement.
 The content is outlined in the Massage Therapy rules.
 You will need proof of completion of this training to renew your license if you graduated before 2022 and did not have this training as part of your massage training in school.

-All new applicants for licensure beginning in 2022 will be required to have Human Trafficking training as part of their Massage Therapy curriculum in school.
+In 2022 and after, all new applicants for licensure will be required to have Human Trafficking training as part of their Massage Therapy curriculum in school.

 Additional Rules Regarding CE

 CE hours cannot be carried over from one licensing period to the next.
 The CE has to be earned during the three-year period immediately preceding your renewal date in order for it to count when you renew.

 You may not earn CE for a program or activity that is the same as a program or activity that you have already earned CE during that renewal period.

 A licensee shall not earn CE in topics that are excluded from the Massage Therapy licensure which includes: Feldenkrais; Trager; Polarity or polarity therapy; Asian bodywork therapy; Reiki; Shiatsu; Reflexology; or Structural integration.